 - You can’t stand changes, superficiality, hastiness and unreliability?

-- You are calm, balanced and a little bit laggard person, who boasts stable goals and permanence of feelings?
+- You are calm, balanced and a little bit of a laggard person, who boasts stable goals and permanence of feelings?

 If you rarely lose your temper, show self-control in difficult situations and you are not inclined to conflicts.